 How to care for your baby's fingernails and toenails:

 Your baby's fingernails are soft, and they grow quickly.
 You may need to trim them with baby nail clippers 1 or 2 times each week.
-Be careful not to cut too closely to his skin because you may cut the skin and cause bleeding.
-It may be easier to cut his fingernails when he is asleep.
+Be careful not to cut too closely to the skin because you may cut the skin and cause bleeding.
+It may be easier to cut your baby's fingernails when he or she is asleep.
 Your baby's toenails may grow much slower.
 They may be soft and deeply set into each toe.
 You will not need to trim them as often.

 How to care for your baby's umbilical cord stump: